Guide written by:

 Polyethylene is the most commonly used material for low-end gazebos.
 Its quality is measured in grams per square metre (gr/m²) starting at around 100 gr/m².
 The higher the gr/m², the greater the canopy quality, strength and waterproofness.

-Gazebo curtainsgenerally weigh less than the canopy as they are not subject to the same weather conditions.
-They are usually composed of the same material as the roof of the gazebo.
+Gazebo curtains usually weigh less than the canopy cover as they are not subject to the same weather conditions.
+However, they are usually composed of the same material.

 Choosing a gazebo to suit your garden

 The materials you choose will, in part, determine the style of your gazebo.
-Wrought iron lends itself well to a romantic or family-friendly vibe while aluminum – with its sleek, glossy shapes – is a perfect fit for a more modern feel.
+Wrought iron lends itself well to a romantic or family-friendly vibe while aluminium – with its sleek, glossy shapes – is perfect for a more modern feel.

-Powder-coated steel gazebos are available in all styles, from the most simple shapes to more complex structures.
-Resin gazebos are most commonly used as part of a contemporary decor alongside a resin garden dining set with a matching colour scheme.
+Powder-coated steel gazebos are available in all styles, from the most simple designs to more complex structures.
+Resin gazebos are often used as part of a contemporary decor alongside a resin garden dining set with a matching colour scheme.

 Gazebo vs. pergola: what is the difference?

-Pergolas and gazebos do serve similar functions: they both offer shelter from the sun.
+Pergolas and gazebos do serve similar functions in that they both offer shelter from the sun.
 Whether topped with plants, reed roofs, canopies or tiles, these structures can provide shade at any time of the day.
 However, there are a few important differences between the two.